List of Coronation Street characters introduced in 2016: Nathan Curtis

-Nathan Curtis, played by Christopher Harper, was introduced on 25 December 2016 as Shona's ex-boyfriend and as a sinister love interest for Bethany.
+Nathan Curtis, played by Christopher Harper, was introduced on 25 December 2016 as the ex-boyfriend of Shona Ramsey (Julia Goulding), and as a sinister love interest for Bethany Platt (Lucy Fallon), sparking a highly publicised child grooming and sexual exploitation storyline, inspired by the real-life Rochdale child sex abuse ring case.
 In August 2017, Harper was nominated for Best Bad Boy at the Inside Soap Awards.

-Nathan kicks out Shona, who is taken in by Billy.
-Nathan follows Shona to Billy and Todd's house on Christmas Day, and later rescues 16-year-old Bethany Platt when she collapses from an overdose of diet pills in a ginnel.
-He rushes Bethany to hospital with Tyrone Dobbs' (Alan Halsall) help.
+Nathan kicks out Shona, who is taken in by Billy Mayhew (Daniel Brocklebank).
+Nathan follows Shona to Billy and Todd Grimshaw's (Bruno Langley) house on Christmas Day, and later rescues 16-year-old Bethany when she collapses from an overdose of diet pills in a ginnel.
+He rushes Bethany to hospital with Tyrone Dobbs's (Alan Halsall) help.
 After she thanks him, Bethany starts creating hairstyle tutorial videos with Nathan, which become popular, as Nathan's assistant Mel Maguire (Sonia Ibrahim) boosts views and posts comments.
 She becomes smitten when he hints at a sexual attraction to her.
 When Bethany makes a video without Nathan's help, Mel floods the video with negative comments.
 On Nathan's instructions, Mel also persuades Bethany to get a contraceptive implant.

 Nathan is arrested on suspicion of abducting a teenage girl and asks Bethany for an alibi.
 When she refuses but learns he is innocent, he pretends to give her the cold shoulder and instructs Mel to take her out and make her drunk.
-Nathan picks up an intoxicated Bethany, despite protests from Rana, and takes her to his flat.
+Nathan picks up an intoxicated Bethany, despite protests from Rana Habeeb (Bhavna Limbachia), and takes her to his flat.
 As part of his plan, Bethany asks to sleep with him which he agrees to, and he later tells a person on the phone that she is "special".
 Nathan is arrested for assault and Mel persuades Bethany to provide a false alibi.
-Nathan later meets Sarah and Gary, who become concerned when they realize that Nathan is much older than Bethany, but decide not to interfere.
+Nathan later meets Bethany's mother Sarah Platt (Tina O'Brien) and her fiancé Gary Windass (Mikey North), who become concerned when they realise that Nathan is much older than Bethany, but decide not to interfere.

 In June 2017, during a party, Nathan has Bethany sleep with three men, including Ian Yardley.
 Neil tells him that the police are going to raid the flat, and he tries to clear the flat of guests.
 However, the police arrive and arrest Nathan for GHB and for grooming Bethany.
 As he is taken away, Nathan tells Bethany that he loves her.
 Nathan is arrested again.
 At the police station, Neil threatens Bethany and her family should she reveal his identity.

 There is insufficient evidence to convict Nathan, so he is released in July 2017.
 Later in the month, Bethany reveals her ordeal with Nathan's best friend Neil Clifton (Ben Cartwright).
 He and Nathan are charged and jailed.